 Promote and educate owners about tax incentive programs available for historic properties.

-C. Neighborhood Property clean-up should be is an ongoing priority responsibility for the neighborhood property owners and tenants.
+C. Property clean-up is an ongoing responsibility for property owners and tenants.
 Neighborhood property owners, renters and service groups are potential sources for volunteer labor.
-(Policy 3.4.1.D)
+(Policy 3.1.4.1.D)